nicholaswmin/vectorCake/README.md

 ### VectorCake

-*Base Cake for building WISYWIG Vector-Graphic editors using Paper.js.
+*Base Cake for building WYSIWYG Vector-Graphic editors using Paper.js.
 It includes the basic structure and only the most-basic Tools necessary to start building a vector editor that runs in a browser.*

 [Click to see Demo](http://nicholaswmin.github.io/vectorCake/)